skybungee/Perfect-PopOS-18.04/README.md

 Find plank in the menu and start it. <b>CTRL + Right-click</b> on the plank and choose preferences

 ![Screenshots](https://github.com/skybungee/Perfect-PopOS-18.04/blob/master/images/plank.png)

-and put in on top.
-Standard you will have only 3 themes.
+Standard Plank install will only have 3 themes.

 If you want to install 100+ plank themes, you need to run this script :